lashifrin/ejabberd-modules/epeios/trunk/README.txt

 . epeios has been tested with Erlang R11B-2.
-We recommanded to use this version as precompiled module are provided for Erlang R11B-2.
+We recommend to use this version as precompiled module are provided for Erlang R11B-2.

 . extract the archive content.
 Please keep the root directory name